sam-hilliard/blog-posts/building-my-blog.md

 In my case, I needed the blog to be headless because my portfolio website is hosted on GitHub, which only allows statically hosted sites (no back-end or database).
-If I wanted a backend, I would have to host that seperately on another server.
+If I wanted a backend, I would have to host that separately on another server.

 ## Candidate solutions

-Initially, I considered using Wordpress as the framework for my headless blog.
-Wordpress has a strong community behind it and tons of documentation, so it wouldn't be too hard to spin up a blog quickly and get to posting.
+Initially, I considered using WordPress as the framework for my headless blog.
+WordPress has a strong community behind it and tons of documentation, so it wouldn't be too hard to spin up a blog quickly and get to posting.
 Plus it's open-source. ^_^

-That being said, Wordpress is kind of overkill for my purposes as it's main purpose is to serve styled content to websites in order to provide a full build.
+That being said, WordPress is kind of overkill for my purposes as its main purpose is to serve styled content to websites in order to provide a full build.

 So, I looked elsewhere and came across [Strapi](https://strapi.io/).
 With Strapi, I had much more flexibility and they had a configuration readily available to support blogging.
-To get started, all I would have to do is build it with the blogging template and I would have access to a clean UI that stores blogs posts on a database of my choosing.
+To get started, all I would have to do is build it with the blogging template and I would have access to a clean UI that stores blog posts on a database of my choosing.

-Like Wordpress, Strapi has to be hosted, so I would have to find a platform to host my web app.
+Like WordPress, Strapi has to be hosted, so I would have to find a platform to host my web app.
 Although there are numerous cloud hosting platforms that offer inexpensive web application hosting (AWS offers hosting on lambda as little as $5 a month), these platforms usually